FranTheHuman/PokerHand/README.md

-# Poker Hand Strength Evaluator
+# Poker Hand Strength Evaluator 🃏

-## Task Description

-Your task is to develop an algorithm for sorting poker hands according to their strength.
+This personal repo has the objective of containing an algorithm as functional as possible in Scala to organize different poker hands according to their strength.

-### Disclaimer

-I have been working long hours to finish the project, and I couldn't.
-I could probably finish it by 4 - 5 more days.
-It's 60% done.
-Besides, I have been refining the high level process in miro (link above).
-I know it's not the best but, I had tons of fun and I learned a lot in this challenge.
-Sorry for the messy code.

 ### Poker Games

-You should support one to three poker game types (more is better):
+Support three poker game types:

-* Texas Hold'em - input is a board of 5 cards, and multiple hands of 2 cards each.
+* **Texas Hold'em** - input is a board of 5 cards, and multiple hands of 2 cards each.

   A value of a Texas Hold'em hand is the best possible value out of all possible subsets of 5 cards from the 7 cards which are formed by 5 board cards and 2 hand cards.

   See [Texas Hold'em rules](https://en.wikipedia.org/wiki/Texas_hold_%27em).

-* Omaha Hold'em - input is a board of 5 cards, and multiple hands of 4 cards each.
+* **Omaha Hold'em** - input is a board of 5 cards, and multiple hands of 4 cards each.

   A value of an Omaha Hold'em hand is the best possible value out of all possible 5 card combinations which are formed from 3 out of 5 board cards and 2 out of 4 hand cards.

   See [Omaha Hold'em rules](https://en.wikipedia.org/wiki/Omaha_hold_%27em).

-* Five Card Draw - input is multiple hands of 5 cards each.
+* **Five Card Draw** - input is multiple hands of 5 cards each.

   A value of a Five Card Draw hand is the value of the 5 hand cards.